-Hickory nuts are from the genus Carya, and they are the fruit that is made by these trees.
-This family also includes the walnut and pecan trees.
-They have hard shells and are encased in greenish brown husks that dry after they fall off the tree.
+Hickory nuts are the fruit made by trees from the “Carya” genus, which is a species that belongs to the walnuts and pecan family.
+They have hard shells and are encased in greenish-brown husks that dry after they fall off the tree.

-All hickory nuts are edible, but they are not all delicious.
-The ones that are edible are delicious and can be used in baking just as pecans and walnuts can.
+It’s generally accepted that most (if not all) hickory nuts are edible, but they are not all delicious.
+The delicious ones can be used in baking just as you’d do with pecans and walnuts.

 Hickory nuts are either sweet or bitter depending on which type of tree they come from.
 It is important to know the type of tree before you collect the nuts for food.

-Other hickory trees with delicious nuts include the pecan tree, the shellbark hickory, the sand hickory, the mockernut, and the red hickory.
-They all have nuts that are sweet and taste similar to the pecan.
+Other hickory trees with delicious nuts include pecan trees, shellbark hickory, sand hickory, mockernut, and red hickory.
+They all have nuts that are relatively sweet and taste similar to pecans.

-While deer, squirrels, and birds are happy to eat these hickory nuts, people are better off to stick with the sweeter variety.
+While deer, squirrels, and birds are happy to eat these hickory nuts, people are better off sticking with the sweeter variety.

 How to Shell a Hickory Nut

-If you grab a hammer and start randomly banging on a hickory nut, it won’t necessarily split open.
-You have to hit it in exactly the right spot, and then it will split right open to reveal the meat inside.
+However, if you grab a hammer and start randomly banging on the nut, it won’t necessarily split open.
+Instead, you have to hit it in exactly the right spot, and then it will split right open to reveal the meat inside.

-The shell has a membrane that is a partition.
-This is called the septum.
-The septum divides the kernel so that if you strike the shell by the stem, the impact will go up the shell and make the casing fall apart.
+The shell has a partition membrane, called the septum.
+It divides the kernel so that if you strike the shell by the stem, the impact will go up the shell and make the casing fall apart.
+Here’s how to do it:

-You want to place the hickory nut on a flat stone or a brick, and hit them near the stem with a hammer.
-Use the nut pick to free the meat and place it in the bowl.
+1. Place the hickory nut on a flat stone or a brick, and hit it near the stem with a hammer.

 Once you finish cracking the nuts and filling the bowl with meat, you can keep them fresh by refrigerating or freezing them.